A research collaboration focused on chronic disease in the Eastern Caribbean

 The annual ECHORN symposium is an opportunity for cross-island networking and collaboration.
 Activities at each symposia focus on strengthening network members’ skills and knowledge in research methods and strategies.
 Symposia rotate across the island sites.

-Third Annual ECHORN Symposium
+Fourth Annual ECHORN Symposium

 Learning Exchange Workshops